 Natural gas can explode.
 Caution needs to be exercised to make sure the gas is shut off and only turned on when the pilot is lit.
 Some repairs that result from gas hot water heater troubleshooting are fairly simple.
 Others may require some work.

-Gas hot water heater troubleshooting is moderately difficult.
 Remember there is a potential danger with the gas.
 Natural and propane gas can explode.
 Never attempt a repair unless you have turned the gas off and are thoroughly familiar with safe working practices.

 WARNING!!
 Natural Gas Can Explode!
 Make Sure the Gas Is OFF!!!
 The Hot Water Can Be VERY HOT!!!
 WARNING!!!

 A gas leak is an entirely different problem than a broken water heater.
 If you smell gas, take immediate safety precautions, which include leaving the premises and calling the gas company.
 See the article 'Natural Gas Safety Tips' for more information.

 Take a look at the possible problems below.
 Try to find a match for your situation.
 Follow the links to get to the right information.
 Read through that information before you proceed.
 Many problems can have more than one cause.